arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ### Powering the Board

-The Stella can be powered through one of these interfaces:
+The Arduino Stella can be powered through one of these interfaces:

 - **USB-C® port**: The simplest way to power the Stella is through its onboard USB-C® port.
 - **+3 VDC battery**: For portable applications, you can use the onboard CR2032 battery holder.